HealthInformaticsUT/EstonianOMOPMappings/ncsp/README.md

 # Nomesco Classification of Surgical Procedures (NCSP) Translations to OMOP CDM Standard Concepts

-This directory contains translations of Nomesco Classification of Surgical Procedures (NCSP) used in Estonia to OMOP CDM standard concepts.
+This directory contains translations of the Nomesco Classification of Surgical Procedures (NCSP) used in Estonia to OMOP CDM standard concepts.
 Below is a brief description of this code set and the corresponding CSV file located in this directory.

 ## NSCP codes